CSS3 Box Sizing

 Redefining Box Width with Box-Sizing

-By default, the actual width or height of an element’s box visible/rendered on a web page depends on its width
+By default, the actual width or height of an element’s box visible/rendered on a web page depends on its width or height, padding and border property.
+For example, if you apply some padding and border on a <div> element with 100% width the horizontal scrollbar will appear, as you can see in the example below.

 Example